Irving-Feng/Irving-Feng.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 Three papers are accepted by ACL 2025!
-- *2025.02*: &nbsp;🎉🎉 One paper is accepted by ICLR 2025.
+- *2025.02*: &nbsp;🎉🎉 One paper is accepted by ICLR 2025!
-- *2025.01*: &nbsp;🎉🎉 One survey paper about [Scientific Large Language Models](https://github.com/HICAI-ZJU/Scientific-LLM-Survey) is accepted by ACM Computing Surveys.
+- *2025.01*: &nbsp;🎉🎉 One survey paper about [Scientific Large Language Models](https://github.com/HICAI-ZJU/Scientific-LLM-Survey) is accepted by ACM Computing Surveys!
 - *2024.06*: &nbsp; We preprint a dataset & benchmark paper about [Scientific Knowledge Evaluation](https://github.com/HICAI-ZJU/SciKnowEval).

 # 📝 Publications